How many hours does it take to learn English?

 You don’t get in the best shape by exercising for many hours once a week, but by exercising a few hours most days a week.

-If you’re wondering how to learn English fast, consider an intensive English program online or in-person.
+If you’re wondering how to learn English fast, consider an online English course or in-person.
 Communicative language practice speeds up your progress.

 Intensive English Grammar learning tips